Adding Tables to PDFs

-Adding a table to a PDF using DynamicPDF Core Suite is straightforward, as the example on this page illustrates.
+Adding a table to a PDF using DynamicPDF Core Suite for .NET is straightforward, as the following C# example illustrates.

 Watch the Video

-The following steps and sample code illustrates adding a table to a PDF document using DynamicPDF Core Suite.
+The following steps and C# sample code illustrates adding a table to a PDF document using DynamicPDF Core Suite for .NET.

 Steps for Adding a Table to a PDF Document

-4. Create Column2 object and columns to the table.
+object and columns to the table. - Create

-5. Create Row2 object and add rows to the table.
+object and add rows to the table. - Create

 Sample Code - C#